rizaldydeta/Hackintosh-Asus-X441UV/README.md

 Hackintosh resources for Asus X441UV

-This is my complete EFI folder to be used for Hackintosh on Notebook Asus X441UV
+This is my complete EFI folder to be used for Hackintosh on Notebook Asus X441UV Series

 <img src="/img/macOS-Catalina.png?raw=true" alt="macOS Catalina" align="center">

+### How to Get it?

+- Open Terminal with Command: $ `git clone https://github.com/rizaldydeta/Hackintosh-Asus-X441UV`
+- Or Just [Clone/Download](https://github.com/rizaldydeta/Hackintosh-Asus-X441UV.git) with Specific Folder Only

 --------------------------------------------------------------------------------------------